fbpx

 IEA Academy provides students in Kindergarten through 8th grade with advanced enrichment classes that promote exploration and application of knowledge.
 Courses provide compelling content and appropriate challenges taught at a flexible pace with small classes by highly qualified, dedicated professionals.

-NOW ACCEPTING APPLICATIONS FOR SUMMER 2024!
+NOW ACCEPTING APPLICATIONS FOR FALL 2024!

 On this page

-SUMMER 2024 SESSION – IN PERSON & ONLINE
+FALL 2024 SESSION – IN PERSON & ONLINE

 IEA is committed to providing the best possible Academy program for your family.
 All courses will offer hands-on learning and high-level content that fit with IEA’s mission to serve the whole gifted child.
 In an effort to provide compelling classes, we are committed to maintaining small and intimate classes sizes for both in-person and online courses.